reallabs/ios-take-home/README.md

 ## Bonus

-- Add pull-to-refresh to re-do the API query.
+- Can you add pull-to-refresh?
-- Handle failed API requests gracefully.
-Redirect to a 'failed' UI state with a rety option.
+- Can you handle failed API requests gracefully?
+Maybe redirect to a 'failed' UI state with a rety option?
 - Can you get the videos to play inline when the 'play' icon is tapped?
-- What steps can you take to optimize the scroll performance?
+- What steps can you take to optimize the load time of cover photos?
+How about the scroll performance?

 ## Questions?